-PEC works hard to keep costs down.
+Our education committee works hard to keep costs down.
 The table below shows the tuition rates, and provides an example of the after-tax cost of tuition.
-Catholics who have Sunday envelopes and contribute regularly qualify for the Contributor’s Rate.
-The reason for the lower fee is recognition that an individual or family, within the Parish, is contributing to the Church.
-Each year, the parish subsidizes the school.
+Catholics who have Sunday envelopes and contribute regularly to the parish qualify for the Contributor’s Rate.
+The reason for the lower fee is recognition that an individual or family within the Parish is contributing to the parish which subsidizes the school.

 Thank you again for supporting our school!
 If you have any questions, please contact the school.